buu-huu/turing-machine/README.md

 ### Configuration
 The initial state of the tape can be configured in the file `initial_state.txt`.
 The turing program has to be in a textfile.
-You can pass the textfile as an argument when calling `turing.py`.
+You can pass the text file as an argument when calling `turing.py`.

 ### Installation